akpw/akpw/_posts/2016-05-12-Quick-Shared Assertions.md

 Luckily, Quick supports the concept of shared assertions.
 It allows us to define a group of common scenarios and then execute it within contexts of multiple test specs.

 On the technical end, this requires writing a custom `QuickConfiguration` class and overriding its `configure` function.
-It is a common way to influences Quick's behavior when running specs, and it also can be used to create a group of shared assertions with a unique name and associated `SharedExampleClosure` closure:
+It is a common way to influence Quick's behavior when running specs, and it also can be used to create a group of shared assertions with a unique name and associated `SharedExampleClosure` closure:
 {% highlight swift %}
 public typealias SharedExampleClosure = (SharedExampleContext) -> ()
 {% endhighlight %}